We do things a bit differently

 - All health funds

-My main clinical interests include:
+My clinical interests include:

 - Teaching a Non-Dieting approach to health, instead of traditional weight focused counselling